written by Alexander Bitar

 People have been enthusiastic about sports since ancient times, and with the advent of the radio and television in the 20th century, the sports cards phenomenon began.
 Today, they have become an even greater influence in entertainment and popular culture.
 Read more about how to value sports cards below.

 Thus it is no surprise that many people collect sports cards as a way to express their enjoyment and admiration for their favorite sports teams and players.
 Do you have a sports card collection that you would like to have valued?
 You may be pleasantly surprised by your discoveries.

-The first examples of sports cards can be traced all the way back to the period just after the Civil War, when baseball saw a great increase in popularity amongst Americans, and photographs of baseball players would be printed on either cabinet cards, or the smaller ‘carte de vistes’, and kept as mementos.
-Later on, sports related images would be printed on cards with advertisements on the back and passed out on the streets as ‘trade cards’.
-Tobacco companies in the late 19th century would include small sports cards in pack of tobacco with the intentions to boost sales.
+The first examples of sports cards can be traced all the way back to the period just after the Civil War, when baseball saw a great increase in popularity amongst Americans, and photographs of baseball players would be printed on either cabinet cards, or the smaller ‘carte de visite, and kept as souvenirs.
+Later on, sports-related images would be printed on cards with advertisements on the back and passed out on the streets as ‘trade cards’.
+Tobacco companies in the late 19th century would include small sports cards in a pack of tobacco with the intention of boosting sales.

-It goes without saying that the level of rareness of your item will significantly impact its pricing.
-Even if your card is in mint condition, if there is a disproportionately large supply to demand, it will be worth very little if anything at all.
-Generally, the older your sports card is, the rarer it will be and thus the more monetary worth it will have as well.
-The most valuable cards tend to date from the first half of the 20th century, of course with some exceptions.
-One of the rarest sports cards, with only 50 known copies to exist, is the 1909 T206 Honus Wagner; in 2016, one of these cards sold for £2.43 million.
+It goes without saying that the level of the rareness of your item will significantly impact its pricing.
+Even if your card is in mint condition, if there is a disproportionately large supply to demand, it will be worth very little, if anything at all.
+Generally, the older your sports card is, the rarer it will be and, thus, the more monetary worth it will have as well.
+The most valuable cards tend to date from the first half of the 20th century, of course, with some exceptions.
+One of the rarest sports cards, with only 50 known copies to exist, is the 1909 T206 Honus Wagner.

 "In many cases, the content of the card will be a motivator for interested buyers if the featured figure was particularly interesting or influential."

 There are a variety of other factors that come to play when attempting to make an accurate estimate of a sports card’s value.
-In many cases, the content of the card will be a motivator for interested buyers if the featured figure was particularly interesting or influential.
-Similarly if the card itself has an interesting history behind its production or cultural significance, this will also play into how much it is worth.
+In many cases, the content of the card will be a motivator for interested buyers if the featured figure is particularly interesting or influential.
+Similarly, if the card itself has a fascinating history behind its production or cultural significance, this will also play into how much it is worth.

-The above tips in determining an estimated value will help you attain a ballpark idea for what your item may be worth, however in order to get the most accurate estimate possible, the most important step in this process is to seek professional appraisal.
-An appraiser will be able to eliminate as much risk for error as possible and thus lead you towards the right path in your endeavor to value your piece.
-Here on Value My Stuff, we have experts in the field to help you find the most accurate valuation as possible!
+The above tips in determining an estimated value will help you attain a ballpark idea of what your item may be worth, however in order to get the most accurate estimate possible, the most important step in this process is to seek professional appraisal.
+An appraiser will be able to eliminate as much risk for error as possible and thus lead you toward the right path in your endeavor to value your piece.
+Here at Value My Stuff, we have experts in the field to help you find the most accurate valuation possible!